itsneeleshsingh/pwn.college_neelesh/Comprehending_Commands.md

 ```
 ## What I learned
 1. `ls` is the primary discovery tool for finding files and directories that lists out the files and folders.
-2. I noticed that only directories were showing.
+2. I noticed that only normal files and folders were showing.
 Thus after some research i got to know that we can use `ls --all` to get all the files and folers with hidden files starting with `.` dot.
 3. If we only write `ls` - It shows the files and folders of the cwd while we can provide any relative or absolute path in it.

 ## References